-After years of scraping by on anything, it's hard to learn to say “no” as a freelancer.
+After years of scraping by on anything, it's hard to learn to say no as a freelancer.

 Do You Really Want to Turn Down Work?

 Budgeting as a freelancer isn't easy, especially when you're the primary breadwinner.
-You bank the extra money on the good months, and hope that you don't have to dip into it on the bad months.
+You bank the extra money on the good months and hope you don't have to dip into it on the bad ones.

 Saying No to Client Requests

-Another difficulty is saying no to client requests.
-I have been lucky in that I have only had to engage in revisions three or four times in my entire career.
-However, I know that there are some freelancers that are asked to revise regularly.
-I understand that freelance designers even have a certain number of revisions built right into their pricing.
+Luckily, I don't often need to make revisions.
+However, I know that some freelancers are asked to revise regularly.
+I understand that freelance designers even have a certain number of revisions built into their pricing.
 But, even then, there comes a time when you have to say “enough is enough.”
 How many revisions does something need to go through?

-I have some clients that pay me extra to guarantee submissions, though.
+I have some clients who pay me extra to guarantee submissions, though.
 And there are days when I'm tempted to just tell everyone that I'm not submitting to social media: I'm a writer for heaven's sake.
-There is a growing niche of writers, though, who outright charge for social media submissions.
-I don't have a problem with that; in fact, sometimes it makes me think that maybe it's time to say no a little more to some of the free services I occasionally offer.
+There is a growing niche of writers who outright charge for social media submissions.
+I don't have a problem with that.
+Sometimes, it makes me think that maybe it's time to say no a little more to some of the free services I occasionally offer.

 It's OK to Say No